jllcalorio/data-analysis-in-python-for-complete-beginners/content/beginning/operators.md

 Operators allow you to perform operations on variables and values.

+This includes mathematical operators, comparative operators, etc.

 {% include question.html header="Arithmetic Operators" text="

+Performing mathematical operators can be done in Python.
+If you remember PEMDAS, yes, it can be done.

 ```python
 a = 10